 Glacial Park Conservation Area is among the most ecologically diverse sites owned by the McHenry County Conservation District.
 This portion of Glacial Park was selected for its large mature oaks, three headwater streams feeding Nippersink Creek, diverse displays of spring wildflowers and close proximity to Pioneer Landing.
 This once beautiful woodland has become overgrown with invasive woody plants and weeds Look for a much healthier Pioneer Landing in the months to come.

-Note: The Conservation District maintains and clears debris only where the District owns the land on both sides of the creek – not the entire route – ie. from Keystone Landing to just beyond Pioneer Landing.
-The District does not remove obstacles on / along private property !
+Note: The Conservation District maintains and clears debris only where the District owns the land on both sides of the creek – ie. from Keystone Landing to just beyond Pioneer Landing – not the entire route.
+The District does not remove obstacles on/along private property.
+Downed trees or river debris can occur at anytime along the entire route and we cannot provide updated conditions.

 Check real – time water levels of Nippersink Creek The second graph of the USGS water levels, lists cubic feet per second; at least 100 cfs would allow for an enjoyable ride.
 When waters are moving above 300 cubic feet per second, it is considered fast.